dammitjim/dammitjim.co.uk/content/project/distillery.md

 weight = 1

 +++
-Web crawler that scrapes down whiskey information to be normalised into a RESTful API.
+Web crawler that scrapes down whisky information to be normalised into a RESTful API.
 Very early days but it would be cool if I could build something similar to the [pokemon api](https://pokeapi.co/).